 - A. Related sections: - i.
-University of Georgia Planning Principles Site Campus Planning Principles Paving - Stairs and Handrails, Page 12 - B. Exterior free-standing handrails at concrete steps shall be mounted on stair treads inside the concrete cheek walls.
+University of Georgia Planning Principles Site Campus Planning Principles Paving - Stairs and Handrails, Page 12 - B. Exterior free-standing handrails at concrete steps shall be mounted on stair treads inside the concrete cheek walls. - C. Final engineering and design of hand rails and guard rails shall be included in the scope of the Design Professional.

 - A. Refer to diagram at end of this section. - B. All handrails should be constructed of steel. - C. Galvanizing: In order to prevent rust at the bottom of the newel posts and newel post collars, all newel posts and newel post collars shall be galvanized inside and out.
 During the galvanizing, the quenching process shall be omitted.
 The steel to be galvanized should be properly prepared by the steel fabricator to receive a primer coat of paint.
-It is the Contractor's option to galvanize just the components in their entirety that will come into contact with the ground or concrete or to galvanize the entire handrail / guardrail assembly. - D. Exterior free-standing handrail - Steel handrail and channel shall be equal to Julius Blum "Steel Handrail and Steel Channel" - Part Number: 4441. - Steel handrail "Lamb's Tongue" terminal shall be equal to Julius Blum "Lamb's Tongue" Part Number: 4441-S. Locate end posts top and bottom to allow lamb's tongue to return to post. - iii.
+It is the Contractor's option to galvanize just the components in their entirety that will come into contact with the ground or concrete or to galvanize the entire handrail / guardrail assembly. - D. Exterior free-standing handrail - i.
+Steel handrail and channel shall be equal to Julius Blum "Steel Handrail and Steel Channel" Part Number: 4441. - Steel handrail "Lamb's Tongue" terminal shall be equal to Julius Blum "Lamb's Tongue" Part Number: 4441-S. Locate end posts top and bottom to allow lamb's tongue to return to post. - iii.
 Steel newel posts shall be 1 1/2-inch square. - iv.
 Steel newel post collar shall be 1 1⁄2-inchx 1 1⁄2-inch inside dimension. - v.
 Steel vertical pickets, if required by code, shall be 3⁄4-inch x 3⁄4-inch and equally spaced with maximum clear dimension between vertical pickets per code.
-Bottom steel channel shall be minimum 1⁄2-inch thick x 1 1⁄2-inch wide.

-E. Exterior guardrail
+Bottom steel channel shall be minimum 1⁄2-inch thick x 1 1⁄2-inch wide. - E. Exterior guardrail - i.

-- i.
 Exterior guardrail with pickets shall be comprised of the same products and sizes listed for 'Exterior free-standing handrail.' - F. Exterior wall mounted handrail - i.
 Steel handrail and channel shall be equal to Julius Blum "Steel Handrail and Steel Channel" Part Number: 4441.